evnm/www/_posts/2020-02-04-five-years-in-energy.md

 So you send emails, get on the phone, and rack up airline miles to sell the stuffing out of your idea.
 You convince a decision-maker at a utility across the country that your product is the perfect fit for a demonstration project they’ve been planning for months.
 This person introduces you to an executive with “Innovation” in their title and helps you develop a case for why your product is exactly what they’re looking for.

-Three months later, you've made it through an <acronym title="Request For Proposals">RFP</acronym> process and landed a $5 MM pilot.
+Three months later, you've made it through an <abbr title="Request For Proposals">RFP</abbr> process and landed a $5 MM pilot.
 The pilot is split into three phases over the course of the next five years, with most of the money coming in the last phase. $500k lands in your bank account for phase zero, which only extends your runway three months once you factor in the people you’ll need to hire.
 Seven months has passed since your friends-and-family round and you’re losing sleep over the number of parenthesized numbers in your financial spreadsheets.

 ---